Poco X6 Pro vs Poco X5 Pro: Will The Successor Graduate To 'Flagship Killer' Status?

 – What is the price of the Poco X6 Pro?

-The Poco X6 Pro starts at INR 26,999 for the base variant.
+The Poco X6 Pro starts at THB 11,990 for the base variant.

 -What are the specifications of the Poco X6 Pro?